Teaching Language Arts through Lyric Writing

 The Words & Music songwriter workshop can occur in the Taylor Swift Education Center during a field trip to the museum, or it can travel to schools in Middle Tennessee.
 Words & Music is also available to schools far from Nashville via Distance Learning videoconference.

 The Country Music Hall of Fame and Museum also offers a precursor to the Words & Music program through Songwriting 101: An Introduction to Words & Music.
 In this workshop, students learn songwriting basics, express creativity, and write a song with a professional writer.

 Songwriting 101: An Introduction to Words & Music is a precursor to Words & Music.
-In a one-hour workshop, students learn songwriting basics, express creativity, and write a song with a professional writer.
+Students learn songwriting basics, express creativity, and write a song with a professional writer.
 This program introduces song form and reveals secrets behind the creative process through an authentic co-writing experience.
 Led by a professional songwriter, students work together as a class to write an original song, discussing writing fundamentals and tips throughout the session.
 The program concludes with a performance of the song and a question and answer period with the songwriter.
 Songs created in Songwriting 101 are recorded for classroom use.
-Songwriting 101 is 45-60 minutes.

 Download pre- and post-program lessons for Songwriting 101: An Introduction to Words & Music.

 How do I enroll or ask a question?